-The process of roasting coffee is what gives it that signature rich and sweet flavour, and it is done in several steps.
+The process of roasting coffee is what gives it that signature rich and sweet flavor, and it is done in several steps.
 The beans that have been shipped to the factory are washed and dried, removing the outer hard shells.
-They are then roasted, cooled and ground or left whole.
+They are then roasted, cooled, and ground or left whole.

 First of all, jute bags of coffee beans are opened and dropped into a hopper to remove debris and dirt.
 They are then weighed and conveyed into the roasters.
 Roasters are usually large rotating drums and roast the beans to staggering temperatures between 350 to almost 500°F. The beans can be roasted for a few minutes and anywhere up to 30 minutes for deeper blends and espresso blends.

 Roasters run continuously and they can be either direct or indirect fired.
 Indirect means that the flame does not come into contact with the coffee beans themselves, and vice versa.
 Once the roast is completed the beans are doused in water to quench and rehydrate them.

 Once the roasting process is over beans are left to cool completely and then are put through a process called ‘destoning’.
 This process is one that will remove things such as stones from the bans, small fragments of metal, and anything that was missed in the screening at the start of the process.
 It is crucial that this step is performed thoroughly to make for the best possible product at the end.
 Once destoning is complete, beans are taken to stabilize and any excess water left from the spray earlier is removed.